phucnguyen20110276/Thesis/README.md

 This repository contains the source code of our thesis "Simple Contrastive Learning for Paper Submission Recommendation System."

 # Members
-1. Nguyen Loc Phuc: 20110276, University of Science, VNU.
+1. Nguyen Loc Phuc: 20110276, University of Science, VNU-HCM.
-2. Nguyễn Dinh Quang Dinh: 20110149, University of Science, VNU.
+2. Nguyễn Dinh Quang Dinh: 20110149, University of Science, VNU-HCM.

 # Implementation descriptions
 1. Preprocessing.ipynb: describes preprocessing techniques that we used to clean data.